 In February 2011, Pinnell/Busch, Inc., an experienced construction management firm in Portland, Oregon, worked with the Zoo's bond project team and a number of industry experts in alternative contracting methods (primarily members of the Oregon Public Contracting Coalition) to survey industry practices and results.
-The team's final report, recommending Construction Management/General Contractor (CM/GC) as a beneficial contracting process for zoo bond projects, was presented to the Oregon Zoo Bond Advisory Group (OZBAG) in March 2011.
-OZBAG supported the group's findings and the recommendation to pursue a CM/GC contract for the new elephant habitat and associated infrastructure project.
+The team's final report, recommended Construction Management by General Contractor (CM/GC) as a beneficial contracting process for zoo bond projects.